alycda/Advent-of-Code/README.md

 3. Visit [Advent of Code](https://adventofcode.com/) to begin your coding challenge journey!

-You can join the Pluto TV leaderboard with the code `4068626-924c4522` at https://adventofcode.com/2024/leaderboard/private

 ## Batteries Included:

 We provide ready-to-use templates in various programming languages.
 Find them in the year/language folders (e.g., `2024/rust`).